Using HTTP cookies

 A cookie with the

-Secure attribute is sent to the server only with an encrypted request over the HTTPS protocol, never with unsecured HTTP (except on localhost), and therefore can't easily be accessed by a man-in-the-middle attacker.
+Secure attribute is only sent to the server with an encrypted request over the HTTPS protocol.
+It's never sent with unsecured HTTP (except on localhost), which means attackers man-in-the-middle can't access it easily.
 Insecure sites (with

 http: in the URL) can't set cookies with the